 *Financial documents are only required after acceptance.

-3. Submission of all required documents to the Office of Global Education
+3. Upload all required documents to the online application system

 4. Check Status

 Please remember that it is your responsibility to check your application status to ensure that we have received all documents.
 As a reminder, you are able to monitor the status of your application online.
 You should allow three weeks for the status of your application to be updated, and please note that items sent to Kent State become the property of the university and will not be returned.